-Carey is Chile's largest law firm, with more than 270 legal professionals.
-Carey is a full-service firm.
-The corporate, litigation and regulatory groups include highly specialised attorneys covering all areas of law.
+We are a full-service firm.
+Our various corporate, litigation and regulatory groups have highly specialised attorneys covering all practice areas of law

-The firm's clients list includes some of the world's largest multinationals, international organisations, and important local companies and institutions.
-The firm's lawyers have graduated from the best law schools in Chile, and most of the partners and senior associates have graduate degrees from some of the world's most prominent universities.
-Several are also currently university professors.
+Our clients include some of the world's largest multinationals, international organisations, and some of the most important local companies www.carey.cl

+Our lawyers have graduated from the best law schools in Chile, and most of our mid-level and senior associates have graduate degrees from some of the world's most prominent universities.

-The firm is an effective bridge between legal systems.
-Most of its partners and senior associates have worked in North America, Asia, and Europe, as foreign or regular associates with leading international law firms, or as in-house counsel for major corporations or international institutions.
+We are an effective bridge between legal systems.
+Most of our partners and senior associates have worked in North America, Asia and Europe, as foreign or regular associates with leading international law firms, or as in-house counsel for major corporations or international institutions.